jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-loose-ideas.md

 2010-05-07

 There is one thing I don’t get: if a class relates to an interface, how does the interface know it is a class?
 The class is no more than an object, really.
 That it is a class depends on its being used as a prototype for other objects.
-I bet that if you think about it long enough or if you see it in practice in a prototype version the solution will present itself.
+I bet that if you think about it long enough or if you see it in practice in a prototype version the solution might present itself.

 JJ